SCORE1387/redis-samples/README.md

 A set is similar to a list, except it does not have a specific order and each element may only appear once.

-Some of the important commands in working with sets are `SADD`, `SREM`, `SISMEMBER`, `SMEMBERS` and `SUNION`.

-`SADD` adds the given value to the set.
+Add the given value to the set:
 ```
     SADD superpowers "flight"
     SADD superpowers "x-ray vision"
     SADD superpowers "reflexes"
 ```

-`SREM` removes the given value from the set.
+Remove the given value from the set:
 ```
     SREM superpowers "reflexes"
 ```

----

-`SISMEMBER` tests if the given value is in the set.
-It returns 1 if the value is there and 0 if it is not.
+Test if the given value is in the set (returns 1 if the value is there and 0 if it is not):
 ```
     SISMEMBER superpowers "flight" => 1
     SISMEMBER superpowers "reflexes" => 0
 ```

-`SMEMBERS` returns a list of all the members of this set.
+List of all the members of this set:
 ```
     SMEMBERS superpowers => 1) "flight", 2) "x-ray vision"
 ```

-`SUNION` combines two or more sets and returns the list of all elements.
+Combine two or more sets and returns the list of all elements:
 ```
     SADD birdpowers "pecking"
     SADD birdpowers "flight"
     SUNION superpowers birdpowers => 1) "pecking", 2) "x-ray vision", 3) "flight"
 ```

----

-Sets are a very handy data type, but as they are unsorted they don't work well for a number of problems.
-This is why Redis 1.2 introduced Sorted Sets.

 #### Sorted Sets